Supadoopa/awesome-llm-apps/starter_ai_agents/ai_medical_imaging_agent/README.md

    - Create a new API key
    - Copy the key for use in the application

+## 🔐 Security Notes

+- **Never commit API keys to version control**
+- The application uses session state to store API keys temporarily
+- API keys are cleared when you reset them or close the session
+- A `.gitignore` file is included to prevent accidental commits of sensitive files

 ## 🎯 Usage

 1. **Run the application**: